Kilcock: History

 Kilcock takes its name from the 6th century Saint Coca who founded a church beside the Rye River, a major tributary of the River Liffey.
 The saint is traditionally said to have been a sister of St. Kevin of Glendalough; by occupation, she was an embroiderer of church vestments, including those for St. Colmcille.
-A holy well dedicated to Coca, formerly thought to be lost in the back-yards of Kilcock, is believed locally to be in the area behind the Ulster Bank, and her feast is remembered on 6 June.
+A holy well dedicated to Coca, formerly thought to be lost in the back-yards of Kilcock, is believed locally to be in the area behind the Permanent TSB building, and her feast is remembered on 6 June.
 However, this commemoration is a modern revival as when the Ordnance Survey of the area was being made in 1837 it was recorded that "there is no old church in ruins in this parish nor is any patron saint or day remembered... the meaning of the name Cille Choc is not remembered."
 When the present parish church was dedicated in 1867 it was named for St. Coca, and it had cost £10,000 to build to the design of architect J.J.
 McCarthy.

 In the 8th century, there was a battle between rival kings near the church of St. Coca, then in the territory of Carbury and close to the border between Leinster and Meath.
 There is a gap of several hundred years until the next reference to Kilcock when, in 1303, it belonged to the Hospital of St. John of Jerusalem at Kilmainham.

 In the 17th century, markets and fairs were held regularly in Kilcock.
 The tolls and duties of Kilcock Fairs were shared between the Wogans of Rathcoffey and the Eustaces of Castlemartin, Kilcullen, County Kildare.
 Kilcock had 70 acres (28 ha) of common land to which several inhabitants had a common right.
 There was also a Commons at Courtown (Bawnogue & Duncreevan) and Laragh Commons.

 The markets in Kilcock were probably the largest in North Kildare.
 A measure of oats in those times was referred to as a "Kilcock Measure."

 Transport

 The M4 motorway opened in 1994 and bypasses Kilcock to the south of the town.
 The motorway connects Dublin to the west of the country.
-There is an NRA plan to create an outer orbital motorway, which would extend 80 km from Naas to Drogheda, via Kilcock.
+There is a National Roads Authority (NRA) plan to create an outer orbital motorway, which would extend 80 km from Naas to Drogheda, via Kilcock.

-Bus Éireann has route 115 and 115A (Summerhill) running from Dublin to Mullingar passing through Kilcock.
+Bus Éireann route 115, from Dublin to Enfield/Mullingar, operates through the town.
+The area is also served by the less frequent 115C which operates to Mullingar via Summerhill, Ballivor and Killucan.

 The railway arrived in Kilcock on 28 June 1847, but the station closed on 1 July 1848, as it was sited on a 1% (1 in 100) gradient which the locomotives of the day found difficult to start off from.
 This site was slightly east of the current Kilcock station.
 A replacement station opened in 1850 west of the town, where the old N4 crosses the Royal Canal and railway, but closed in 1963.
 The current Kilcock railway station, under Shaw Bridge, opened in 1998.